Tell the time

 In autumn, it's cold.

-To say this season, add questo or questa before the season name just like in English.
-Since estate (summer), autunno (autumn), and inverno (winter) are masculine, use questo; for primavera (spring), which is feminine, use questa.
+To say this season, use questo or questa depending on the gender of the season.
+In Italian, estate, autunno, and inverno are masculine, so use questo.
+Primavera is feminine, so use questa.

 Quest'estate